 Each year we honor a number of professionals in economics and personal finance education.

-The John Morton Excellence in the Teaching of Economics Awards
+National Teacher Award Winners – The John Morton Excellence in the Teaching of Economics Awards

-The John Morton Excellence in the Teaching of Economics Awards recognizes excellence in the teaching of economics and financial literacy.
-The awards honor teachers whose innovative teaching concepts improve and stimulate economic understanding.
+The Council for Economic Education (CEE) recognizes excellence in economic and financial education by honoring three national educators in the elementary, middle and high school levels.
+The awards honor inspirational teachers whose innovative teaching concepts improve and stimulate economic understanding.

 Elementary School Level

 Laura Rehman has been working in the teaching field since 1992 and at Canterbury School in Greensboro, North Carolina for sixteen years.